-On October 9, 2024, Purple Biotech Ltd. (the "Company" or the "Registrant") is announcing that it has made available an updated Company Presentation on its website.
+On December 6, 2024, Purple Biotech Ltd. (the "Company" or the "Registrant") has made available an updated Company Presentation on its website.
 A copy of the updated Company Presentation is attached hereto as Exhibit 99.1 and may be viewed at the Company's website at www.purple-biotech.com.